natesworksdev/Ryujinx/README.md

 </p>

 <h5 align="center">
     As of August 2020, Ryujinx goes past menus and in-game on over 1,500 commercial titles.
 Of those, more than half are considered playable.
-See the compatiblity list <a href="https://github.com/Ryujinx/Ryujinx-Games-List/issues" target="_blank">here</a>.
+See the compatibility list <a href="https://github.com/Ryujinx/Ryujinx-Games-List/issues" target="_blank">here</a>.
 </h5>

 ## Usage